 It doesn’t have a waist belt

-The Husqvarna closes this guide with a cheaper model with no compromise on the quality.
-Like the other two Husqvarna models, the 130BT is powered by an X-Torq engine that reduces emissions by up 60% and increasing fuel efficiency by 20%.
-This machine is incredibly lighter than the two other models, and less powerful with an air flow of 455 cfm, and an airspeed of 160 mph.
+The Husqvarna 130BT is a cheaper model but with no compromise on quality.
+Like the other Husqvarna models reviewed in this guide, the 130BT is powered by an X-Torq engine that reduces emissions by up 60% and increases fuel efficiency by 20%.
+This machine is much lighter than the two other gas models, making it excellent for older folks as well as teens, but it’s also less powerful with an airflow of 360 cfm, and an airspeed of 145 mph.

-With adjustable handles, the 130BT has an excellent ergonomic design that is comfortable prolonged use.
-It has an air purge feature that removes the carburetor from the fuel system.
-However, the 30-cc engine is only suitable for small yard work.
-You’ll also love the cruise control option and the variable speed for easier handling.
+With adjustable handles, the 130BT has an excellent ergonomic design that is comfortable for prolonged use.
+It has an air purge feature that forces the air out of the carburetor and fuel system, making it quick and easy to start.
+However, the 30-cc engine is only suitable for standard yard work.
+You’ll love the cruise control option and the variable speed throttle for easier handling.
 You’ll also feel less stress with the ergonomic design of the 130BT with its low vibrations thanks to anti-vibration dampeners.

 Padded harness that fits perfect